rupumped/rupumped.github.io/README.md

 My personal website.
 To visit, go to https://rupumped.github.io/.
 This ReadMe is just so I can brag about its technical merits.
 I coded it from scratch without even using bootstrap, and I'm proud of it.

 ## Completely free of JavaScript
 JavaScript is a useful tool for many applications, but slows down browsers and has a history of security vulnerabilities.
 My personal website has interactive and responsive elements, but it does so using CSS.
+The only exception is for the display of mathematical formulas, for which I use [KaTeX](https://katex.org/).

 ## W3C Compliant
 I used Celian Riboulet's [W3C Web Validator](https://marketplace.visualstudio.com/items?itemName=CelianRiboulet.webvalidator) to ensure users should have the same experience regardless of their preferred browser.